sleepymalc/pbb.wtf/content/posts/2022-02-25-Hello-World/index.md

 cover: "./preview.png"
 ---

 Though I'm quite satisfied showing my work on [GitHub](https://github.com/sleepymalc), it turns out that I have much more want to show.
-For example, GitHub is extremely unfriendly to show `.pdf` files since the internal link (we call it *hyperlink* for those $\LaTeX$ geeks) doesn't work.
+For example, GitHub is extremely unfriendly to show `.pdf` files since the internal link (we call it $\texttt{hyperlink}$ for those $\LaTeX$ Freaks) doesn't work.
 This kind of problem arises quite often.
-Besides, my only hobby these days is *photographing*, and as you may already know, no one will show their photos on GitHub!
+Besides, my only hobby these days is *photographing*, and as you can imagine, it's awkward to show your photos there...

-Apart from all these, since I use $\LaTeX$ a **LOT** (yup, I'm one of those $\LaTeX$ Freaks), and the only way I know how to render $\LaTeX$ formula on GitHub is *ugly*, and it can only render fixed color texts, hence this makes me made my mind eventually.
+Apart from all these, since I use $\LaTeX$ a **LOT** (yup, I'm one of those $\LaTeX$ Freaks), and the only way I know how to render $\LaTeX$ formula on GitHub is *ugly*, and it can only render fixed color texts, hence this pushed me to build this website eventually.
-For example, we can easily print out some beautiful formula like
+To demonstrate, we can easily print out some beautiful formula like
 $$
 \lim\limits_{r \to 0} \frac{1}{m(B(x, r))}\int_{B(x, r)}\left\vert f(y) - f(x) \right\vert\,\mathrm{d}y = 0 \text{for a.e. \(x\)}
 $$